willpenington/advent-of-code-2020/README.md

 To install Dialixier run `mix deps.get` and `mix deps.compile` if you haven't for ExDoc and to run a type check run `mix dialyzer`.
-The first time you run it will be very slow as it builds a large amount of caching.
+The first time you run it will be very slow as it generates a large amount of cached data.